shipsing/podman-desktop/website/docs/kubernetes/managing-a-kube-context.md

 - Manage multiple development, testing, and production environments.
 - Simplify your interaction when working with multiple clusters and namespaces.

-You can edit or duplicate a context to create necessary contexts with different configurations within your Kubernetes configuration file.
-Creating contexts with different configurations enables easy switching between environments without modifying credentials or connection settings.
+You can edit or duplicate a context using the UI.
+This helps in defining contexts with different configurations within your Kubernetes configuration file.
+Having contexts with different configurations enables easy switching between environments without modifying credentials or connection settings.

 #### Prerequisites